Did you know that the orbit of a spacecraft can sometimes be a hyperbola?

 The asymptotes are the straight lines:

-We already mentioned the eccentricity (usually shown as the letter e), it shows how "uncurvy" (varying from being a circle) the hyperbola is.
+The eccentricity (usually shown as the letter e) shows how "uncurvy" (varying from being a circle) the hyperbola is.

 On this diagram:

 - P is a point on the curve,

 - F is the focus and